pivot

 df.pivot { "city" then "name"["firstName"] }

-To create matrix table that is expanded both horizontally and vertically, apply groupBy
+To create a matrix table that is expanded both horizontally and vertically, apply groupBy

 transformation passing the columns for vertical grouping.
 Reversed order of pivot